 The set is very cool.
 Catch it on HBO, have some friends over and play MST3K during the silly parts (watch for that gratuitous disrobing!), and admire that set.
 The dialogue doesn’t string together well, but the geography of that complicated set does.
 Remember in Armageddon how the Mir was all jumbled and you couldn’t tell where anyone was without the little LCD?
 Deep Blue Sea (soon to be known around the studios as Deep Red Ink) somehow avoided that editing trap.
 The sharks are pretty cool looking, someone gets to ask Samuel L. Jackson if he is “The Man,” (to which the answer is, of course, affirmative), and Thomas Jane is HOT – despite being that skanky mustached guy in Boogie Nights.
 And that girl Saffron Burrows (*there’s* a porn name for you!) is cute too, I guess.
 Sexual tension – you bet – between LL Cool J and his parrot, that is.

 They shot this movie at the Fox Studios in Baja, aka the Titanic tank, also home to In Dreams, and you know what?
 Not just using logic, mind you, that the most kick ass water-tank would be home to every water movie ever made from here on out (avoiding Waterworld’s budget-escalating set losses) – but you can just freaking TELL when people are in that tank.
 The water is crystalline, it’s lit from below, and even when it’s murky, it’s clean.
 Guys: install fish.

-MPAA Rating R -violent creature attacks /gore, language.
+MPAA Rating R for graphic shark attacks, language.